SaurabPoudel/cs-plot/README.md

-# Control System Plot Generator
+# Control Engineering Plot Generator

 A command-line tool for generating various control system plots (Bode, Nyquist, and Polar) from transfer functions.